 Peach State Federal Credit Union celebrates completion of Purple Heart Homes Operation: Veteran Home Renovation project

-AUGUSTA, GA (November 14, 2016) — Peach State FCU has teamed up with Purple Heart Homes, Home Depot, several contractors, and a team of volunteers who worked together to complete renovations on the home of a local veteran.
+LAWRENCEVILLE, GA (November 14, 2016) — Peach State FCU has teamed up with Purple Heart Homes, Home Depot, several contractors, and a team of volunteers who worked together to complete renovations on the home of a local veteran.
 This was all part of Purple Heart Homes Operation: Veteran Home Renovation program.

 Operation: Veteran Home Renovation was established to raise awareness about the housing challenges faced by older service-connected disabled veterans.
 Purple Heart Homes partnered with local credit unions to identify older veterans who needed renovations to their home in order to safely age in place.
 “We are a grateful nation that proudly supports Veterans who have served our country,” said John Gallina, Purple Heart Homes Co-founder and Executive Director.
 “We take pride in the role that Peach State Federal Credit Union, its volunteers, the contractors and Home Depot have taken in helping a Vietnam Veteran live with dignity in his home and thank Mr. Hinck for his service to our country.”